rocketlabdelta/info-central/new.md

 - April 14, 2000: Ryan Hopkins' article on Internal Wiring added to the[ELECTRONICS](index_electronics.html) area.
 - April 14, 2000: Ryan Hopkins' article on Cluster Wiring added to the[GROUND SUPPORT](index_support.html) area.
 - April 12, 2000: Bob Dahlquist's article on Copperheads added to the[GROUND SUPPORT](index_support.html) area.
-- April 1, 2000: Dean Roth's Thust to Weight Charts added to the[RESOURCES](index_resources.html) area.
+- April 1, 2000: Dean A. Roth's Thust to Weight Charts added to the[RESOURCES](index_resources.html) area.
 - April 1, 2000: John Coker's article on Fin Bevelling added to the[CONSTRUCTION](index_construction.html) area.
 - March 31, 2000: Tom Savoie's Rules of Thumb added to the[ROCKETRY DESIGN](index_design.html) area.
-- March 29, 2000: Dean Roth's Waiver Table added to the[REGULATION](index_regulation.html) area.
+- March 29, 2000: Dean A. Roth's Waiver Table added to the[REGULATION](index_regulation.html) area.
 - March 24, 2000: Jim Ball's article on Solderless Igniters added to the[GROUND SUPPORT](index_support.html) area.
 - March 24, 2000: Tom Savoie's article on working with your Fire Marshall added to the[REGULATION](index_regulation.html) area.
 - March 12, 2000: John Coker's article on Making Decals updated in the[FINISHING](index_finishing.html) area.
-- February 2, 2000: Dean Roth's article on Deployment Bags updated in the[RECOVERY](index_recovery.html) area.
+- February 2, 2000: Dean A. Roth's article on Deployment Bags updated in the[RECOVERY](index_recovery.html) area.
 - January 29, 2000: Eric Gadoury's tips added to Applying Decals in the[FINISHING](index_finishing.html) area.
 - January 29, 2000: Eric Gadoury's Decal Sources added to the[RESOURCES](index_resources.html) area.
 - January 24, 2000: Bob Fortune's Epoxy Primer added to the[CONSTRUCTION](index_construction.html) area.
 - January 24, 2000: Bob Fortune's article on Spray Painting added to the[FINISHING](index_finishing.html) area.
 - January 24, 2000: Bryan Flynt's articles on a TN & Cord Info. and Attachments added to the[RECOVERY](index_recovery.html) area.
 - January 13, 2000: Charles Barnett's article on a Multi-Pad Launcher added to the[GROUND SUPPORT](index_support.html) area.
-- January 13, 2000: Dean Roth's article on Shear Pin Design updated in the[CONSTRUCTION](index_construction.html) area.
+- January 13, 2000: Dean A. Roth's article on Shear Pin Design updated in the[CONSTRUCTION](index_construction.html) area.
 - January 13, 2000: Bob Fortune's article on Paint Prep. added to the[FINISHING](index_finishing.html) area.
 - January 1, 2000:[Another prize for contributors!](index_contribute.html)Happy New Year.
 - November 27, 1999: Kemal Payza's article on Nose Cones added to the[ROCKETRY DESIGN](index_design.html) area.